 The team of scientists has linked these four areas with four basic neurochemical systems:

-Dr. Francis Chandra who has analyzed the study says that now scientists know that music supports neurochemical processes with the help of opioids and it looks like the pharmaceutical industry still cannot find a drug that is able to do that.
+Dr. Francis Chandra who has analyzed the study says that now scientists know that music supports neurochemical processes with the help of opioids and it looks like the pharmaceutical industry still cannot find a drug that can do that.

 Music can help the healthcare system by reducing the need for psychotropic drugs in patients and by increasing the healthcare workers’ morale and activity.

 Another study has confirmed that patients who listened to music just before surgery had significantly lower levels of anxiety compared to people who have taken anti-anxiety drugs (Valium for example).
 Of course, music doesn’t come with any side effects and it is completely free.
-Many scientists believe that music has the ability to stimulate the production and release of opioid peptides in the brain.
+Many scientists believe that music can stimulate the production and release of opioid peptides in the brain.

 According to the reviewers, the evidence found in more than 400 papers provides initial support for the claim that music has a positive effect on health.
 Listening to music should be part of our lifestyle because it can protect us from various diseases, help us manage pain, and reduce stress levels.